sanjaysikder/Live-Location-Tracking-in-Oracle-APEX-/README.md

 - Create the location_data table in your Oracle database.

-- Set up the necessary APEX items to capture and store the latitude and longitude.
+- Set up the necessary APEX items to capture and store the latitude, longitude and Address.

 1. Create the APEX Page:

-- Add two hidden items for latitude and longitude.
+- Add two hidden items for latitude, longitude and Address.

 - Add JavaScript to capture location using the HTML5 Geolocation API.

 - Add a button to submit the location to the database.

-3. Display the Location on a Map:
+3. Display the Location to Address Item and Insert Data to Oracle Table.

-- Use Google Maps or Leaflet to visualize the captured location on the map.

-- Make sure to update the map in real-time if necessary.
+- Display Address and Insert Data to Oracle Table.

 4. Deploy: